 Similarly, you’ll find that there is also Good Clinical Practice (GCP) and Good Laboratory Practice (GLP).

 All four of them, including Good Documentation Practice, Good Clinical Practice, Good Manufacturing Practice, and Good Laboratory Practice, fall under the concept of GxP in pharmaceuticals.
-GxP is officially a collection of regulations and quality guidelines to ensure healthcare products are safe.
+GxP is officially a collection of federal regulations and quality guidelines to ensure healthcare products are safe.

 Along with the GxP quality control concept, a regulatory agency also includes standard operating procedures (SOPs) for the organizations.